MotorSport Vision: Cadwell Park

 Cadwell Park has a high number of club car and bike race meetings and the annual British Superbike Championship round is one of the most popular events on the championship's calendar.
 The circuit also hosts a significant amount of car and bike track and test days.
 Several tests and feature clips for the motoring program Fifth Gear have been filmed here.

 Bedford Autodrome

 Bedford Autodrome is located in Thurleigh, near Bedford.
-No official motorsport events are held at the circuit but it is a popular public track day circuit and hosts the popular PalmerSport driving events, one of the leading corporate driving experience days anywhere in the world.
+No official motorsport events are held at the circuit but it is a popular public track day circuit and hosts the PalmerSport driving events, one of the leading corporate driving experience days anywhere in the world.

 The venue has multiple track layouts and variations, including a karting track, and is also the headquarters of the GB3 and GB4 Championship.

 Donington Park

 In January 2017, the Donington circuit business was taken over by MotorSport Vision, with the Donington Park Estate on a 21 year lease, until 2038.
 The acquisition of the circuit was cleared unconditionally by the Competition and Markets Authority (CMA) in August 2017, with MSV immediately investing in a multi-million pound improvement programme over the winter of 2017/18.

 Spectator and competitor facilities were transformed ahead of the 2018 season, with a new grandstand, toilet blocks, resurfaced paddock and external access roads and the Garage 39 restaurant introduced.
 A new circuit office was another addition, while the nearby Donington Hall was purchased in 2021.